 Note: Not applicable to piano majors.

 Some level of piano proficiency is expected in every music degree program.
-Students who did not take a piano placement exam on one of our scheduled audition days should sign up for a placement exam.
+If you have had previous piano instruction, you are encouraged to sign up for a piano placement test.
 Students who can may play a piece of their choice.
 Music does not need to be memorized.
 We recommend that students practice piano over the summer in preparation for piano placement in the fall.
 Students who have never taken piano lessons are encouraged to begin lessons over the summer if at all possible.
+Please review the two documents below to learn more about the piano proficiency tests.

 - Please note that your performance on the piano proficiency exam has no bearing on whether or not you are admitted to the School of Music.
 This test is used for placement purposes upon enrollment.